rasmus-kirk/website/articles/2024-07-24_dont-use-nixos/index.md

 lot from my own journey, and _now_ certainly find myself comfortable using this complicated, messy but altogether wonderful tool, I find that some people new to nix are tempted to follow the same path that I did, but the "hard way" isn't always better.
-So don't use nixos, use _nix_ instead.
+So don't use nixos, _use nix_.

 [^1]: Note that this is using the "new" experimental features: `nix-command`
       and `flakes`